Mogith-P-N/Animal_crossing_wiki_webscrapping/README.md

 ## Task brief :

-Main aim of this reporsitory is to create a python script that will scrape all the contents from all the webpages from the URL and store it in DB.
-Also, we need to ensure that the code is scheduled to run on weekly basis and will record only changes made in document.
+Main aim of this reporsitory is to create a python script that will scrape contents from all the webpages of a website and store it in local/cloud DB (upto you).
+Also, we need to ensure that the code is scheduled to run on weekly basis and will record only changes made in website.

 ## Libraries used :